red-elf/Software-Toolkit/README.md

     chmod +x ./clone && ./clone git@gitee.com:Kvetch_Godspeed_b073/Software-Toolkit.git ./Toolkit
 ```

-*Note:* It is required to execute the script from empty directory where you whish to clone the Software-Toolkit utility.
+*Note:* It is required to execute the script from empty directory where you whish to clone the Software Toolkit utility.